Jhulan41/Java-Mastery-Journey/README.md

 Feel free to:

 - 🐛 Report bugs or suggest improvements
-- 💡 Share alternative solutions or optimizations
+- 💡 Share alternative solutions or optimisations.
 - 📝 Contribute additional examples or explanations
 - ⭐ Star this repository if you find it helpful